 I am happy that I did not find connected business cards among any of the 9 Everyday Items We Never Want to Have Connected to the Internet.

-Kipyou allow create a connected business card for free and gather all your information on a single platform.
+Kipyou allows create a connected business card for free and gather all your information on a single platform.
 You can Integrate all your contacts information, profiles on social network and documents on your KipYou card to share easily what really defines you.

-Some years ago while attending a trade show, Jamie Cubeta from eConnectedcard has same vision than me, but he executed while for me was just another idea.
+Some years ago while attending a trade show, Jamie Cubeta from eConnectedcard has the same vision than me, but he executed while for me was just another idea.